sisteming/sisteming.github.io/_posts/2020-10-24-Hello-World-Part-2_.md

 Going through it, I spotted that he also listed a talk I did back then in 2016 on containers, docker, swarm and of course, MongoDB.
 Looking at the slides made me remember not only the effort put on that talk but also a bit of those times 4 years ago.

-If you're curious, here is a link to that talk: http://sisteming.github.io/containers/#1 (actually hosted on github pages).
+If you're curious, here is a link to that talk: [The rise of containers: from development to production using Docker](http://sisteming.github.io/containers/#1) (actually hosted on github pages).

 ## Back to 2020 and beyond: next steps